Skip to main content

 Operational Tips

-• NO_PROXY variable: Always include localhost, 127.0.0.1, and internal service addresses to prevent routing local traffic through proxy
+• NO_PROXY variable: Always include localhost, 127.0.0.1, internal registries, Kubernetes service ranges, and corporate DNS suffixes to prevent routing local traffic through the proxy

 • Authentication: Use format http://username:[email protected]:8080 for authenticated proxies